ThirdLove: History

 ThirdLove was inspired by Zak's own challenges with bra shopping, when she could not find bras that were both beautiful and comfortable.
 In 2013, Heidi left her Google advertising job to take a data-driven approach to designing bras.

 After using Craigslist to invite 100 women to photograph themselves wearing fitted tank tops over their bras, ThirdLove used the images to design both their prototype bra with the help of proprietary lingerie designer Ra'el Cohen and an app that would determine bra size.
 Upon finding that standard cup sizes do not fit 37% of women, ThirdLove created half-cup sizes.

-ThirdLove launched its first line in spring of 2014.
-The company nearly collapsed when manufacturing in Mexico, due to the high cost of importing fabrics combined with losing $400,000 in investment capital, when it transitioned to manufacturing in China.
+ThirdLove launched its first line in the spring of 2014.
+The company nearly collapsed when manufacturing in Mexico due to the high cost of importing fabrics.
+After losing $400,000 in investment capital, it transitioned to manufacturing in China.
 To generate more interest in the bras, the company streamlined its app and implemented its try-before-you-buy program in March 2015.